-However, over time, as the table below demonstrates, our strategy has worked.
-On a monthly basis, the Fund beats its primary benchmark 59% of the time.
+However, over time, as the table to the right demonstrates, our strategy has worked.
+On a monthly basis, the Fund beats its primary benchmark 58% of the time.
 This is essentially a coin flip.
 As the time frame increases, the percentage of time the Fund is ahead of its benchmark increases as well.
 When measured on a 10-year rolling basis, the Fund outperforms its primary benchmark 100% of the time.

-Baron Global Advantage Fund's Outperformance Based on Rolling Returns

-Rolling Return Period 1 Month 3 Months 1 Year 3 Years 5 Years 10 Years
+Baron Global Advantage Fund's Outperformance Based on Rolling Returns 3 5 10 1 3 Rolling Return Period Month Months Year Years Years Years Fund Outperformance 58% 60% 64% 74% 81% 100% vs MSCI ACWI Index

-Fund Outperformance

-vs. MSCI ACWI Index 59% 61% 65% 76% 84% 100%

-^{}Since inception of April 30, 2012, as of 12/31/2023

-Calculation is based on monthly returns